Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Continuous-singularity and absolute continuity

 Recall that the assumption $q>0$ merely excludes the case of infinite Bernoulli convolutions.

-\begin{proof}[Proof of Theorem \ref{thm-PV}] Write $\mu=\mu_{c,q,r}$.
-The following proof of continuous-singularity of $\mu$ is based on an idea of Erd\H{o}s \cite{Er}.
+\begin{pf*}{Proof of Theorem \ref{thm-PV}} Write $\mu=\mu_{c,q,r}$.
+The following proof of continu\-ous-singularity of $\mu$ is based on an idea of Erd\H{o}s \cite{Er}.
 It is enough to show that it is not absolutely continuous.
 Thus, by virtue of the Riemann--Lebesgue theorem, it is enough to find a sequence $z_k\to\infty$ such that

-By the definition of a P.V. number, there is a polynomial $ F(x)=x^N+a_{N-1}x^{N-1}+\cdots+a_1 x+a_0 $ such that $a_{N-1},\ldots,a_0\in\Z$, $F(c)=0$, and the totality $\{\al_1,\ldots,\al_N\}$ of roots of $F(x)$ satisfies $\al_1=c$ and $|\al_j|<1$ for $2\leq j\leq N$.
+By the definition of a P.V. number, there is a polynomial $ F(x)=x^N+a_{N-1}x^{N-1}+\cdots+a_1 x+a_0 $ such that $a_{N-1},\ldots,a_0\in\mathbb{Z}$, $F(c)=0$, and the totality $\{\alpha_1,\ldots,\alpha_N\}$ of roots of $F(x)$ satisfies $\alpha _1=c$ and $|\alpha_j|<1$ for $2\leq j\leq N$.
 Choose $z_k=2\pi c^k$.
 Now we divide the proof into three cases: (Case 1) $p>0$ and $r\leq pq$; (Case 2) $p=0$; (Case 3) $p>0$ and $r> pq$.
 Recall that $q>0$ is always assumed.

-{\it Case 1:} As in the proofs of Theorem \ref{thm-id} (b)-Case 2, we have
+\textit{Case} 1: As in the proofs of Theorem \ref{thm-id}(b)---Case 2, we have

 with

 The double series above is absolutely convergent.
 We then have

 Thus